 From recrEAtion by Chris Potts

 I’ve seen many enterprise architecture descriptions.
-In all of them it seems that the enterprise has only one type of technology – IT.
+In all of them, it seems that the enterprise has only one type of technology – IT.
 Yes, that’s of primary importance in the service industry.
 But that’s not the only type.
 And then, even in cases where investments of non-IT technologies are times bigger than those in IT, those other technologies are entirely missing in the EA blueprints.
-Why should you believe in enterprise-level description that is so different from what you read in the balance sheet?
+Why should you believe in enterprise-level description that is so different from what you read on the balance sheet?